-Procurement 101Your Guide to Managing Project Costs: Techniques & Procedures
+Procurement 101Your Guide to Managing Project Costs: Tactics & Procedures

 In today’s volatile marketplace, the importance of cost control procedures can’t be underestimated.
 Any company, whatever its size that wants to grow, doesn’t want to expand at the expense of its bottom line.